markbattistella/BezelKit/README.md

 2. In the search bar, type `https://github.com/markbattistella/BezelKit` and click `Next`.

-3. Specify the version you want to use.
-You can select the exact version, use the latest one, or set a version range, and then click `Next`
+3. Specify the version you want to use, then click `Next`.

-   > [!Tip]
-   > It's ideal to check the [change log for differences](https://github.com/markbattistella/BezelKit/blob/main/CHANGELOG.md) across versions

 4. Finally, select the target in which you want to use `BezelKit` and click `Finish`.